 The clubs holds a whole range of events to meet most cyclist’s needs.
-For full details use the links on the left.
+See the website homepage, and the CCS EVENTS DIARY.

 We welcome visiting and new riders to our time trials, but riders must be a member of Cycle Club Sudbury or another Club affiliated to Cycling Time Trials (CTT), for insurance purposes.